-Secondary applications are sent to valid candidates only after the medical school to which you have applied as evaluated all your academic credentials, and feels you are still a valid candidate.
+Secondary applications are sent to valid candidates only after the medical school to which you have applied has evaluated all your academic credentials, and feels you are still a valid candidate.
 You really have no control over this.
 You cannot call or write and get one early.
 Once you have turned in your AMCAS or AACOMAS, you can expect to start receiving secondary applications within three to four weeks on average.

 When are secondary applications due?

 Most schools want your secondary applications back within 2-3 weeks.
 Do not put these off.
 They are as difficult if not more so than the AMCAS to complete, and you don't have nearly the time to do them that you had to complete the AMCAS.
 Keep in mind also that every school charges an additional fee that must be returned with the secondary application.
-This is on average right now is about $60.00 per school.
+The average right now is about $60.00 per school.
 However, some are as high now as $120.00.

 What is a committee letter?

 A committee letter is a composite letter of recommendation that is put together by the Health Careers Advisory Committee here at UCD.
-In summary, what happens is you the student complete the application process for a letter.
+In summary, what happens is you, the student, complete the application process for a letter.
 As part of that process, you have 3-5 individuals submit letters of recommendation as part of that application.
 The letters submitted by the people you select, are then sent to the medical schools or other graduate schools you choose along with a cover letter from the committee.
-To write that cover letter, the committee will review all the application material you submit including your other letters of recommendation, and will also conduct a 30-45 minute interview.
-From this material, we will write a letter and send it along with certified copies of the letters you had submitted.
+To write that cover letter, the committee will review all the application material you submit including your other letters of recommendation and will also conduct a 30-45 minute interview.
+From this material, we will write a letter and send it along with certified copies of the letters you have submitted.

 It is important to remember that even if you start the committee letter process, you are not obligated to have that letter sent.
 When we conduct the interview, as part of the process, we will inform you that day whether or not we can write a letter that will be of use to you or not.
 You then have total control over whether or not that letter is sent.
 If you give us envelopes addressed to the medical schools, the letter is sent.
 If you do not, then it is not sent.
-I will however, if you choose not to have the committee letter sent, send the other letters of recommendation that were submitted on your behalf.
+I will, however, if you choose not to have the committee letter sent, send the other letters of recommendation that were submitted on your behalf.
 I will write a cover letter simply stating that we collected these for you, and that we are now sending them on.
 There will be no mention that you did or did not pursue a committee letter.